kkemple/scienceandmathematics.com/src/content/posts/pentagonal-constraints-and-quantum-computing.md

 ## The Pattern Across Scales

 The pentagonal constraint appears identically across 60 orders of magnitude.
-The same organizational budget $C + \rho^* = 5$ governs quantum computing at micron scale, [genetic code redundancy](/complex-adaptable-systems-complexity-ladders-and-agency) at nanometer scale, white dwarf collapse at stellar scale, and [cosmological energy partition](/the-anthropic-thermodynamic-principle) at universe scale.
+The same organizational budget $C + \rho^* = 5$ governs quantum computing at micron scale, [genetic code redundancy](/complex-adaptable-systems-complexity-ladders-and-agency) at nanometer scale, white dwarf collapse at stellar scale, and [cosmological energy partition](/the-anthropic-thermodynamic-principle) at universe scale—spanning 60 orders of magnitude with identical constraint eigenvalue structure.
+The $C_{10}$ symmetry eigenvalue's discrete parity constraint enforces the same organizational optimization whether analyzing information processing in quantum systems or gravitational collapse in stellar remnants.

 At black holes where dissipation saturates ($\eta = 1$) and [dimensional reduction forces](/black-hole-horizons-and-dimensional-reduction-correspondence) $d = 2$, the organizational charge evaluates,